mindkomm/timmy/docs/functions.md

 ## get_timber_image_responsive_src

-Returns the srcset and sizes for a TimberImage.
+Returns the srcset and sizes for an image.
 This is practically the same as `get_timber_image_responsive`, just without the alt tag.

 ---